-Our API and UI systems do not run on Java, except for our internally used Elasticsearch instance which has been patched.
-Thus, even though we have noticed an influx of traffic hitting our APIs with ‘jndi’, ‘ldap’, and numerous variations of keywords trying to trigger the Log4j exploit, – they are harmless to our systems, and do not have any impact on customers’ data.
+Our API and UI systems do not run on Java, except for our internally-used Elasticsearch instance which has been patched.
+Thus, even though we have noticed an influx of traffic hitting our APIs with “jndi”, “ldap”, and numerous variations of keywords trying to trigger the Log4j exploit, they are harmless to our systems and do not have any impact on customers’ data.

 Log4j is a portion of code helping software applications keep track of their past activities.
-Each time developers build new software, they can apply this existing code element, which is free on the Internet and commonly used.
+Each time developers build new software, they can apply this existing code element, which is free on the internet and commonly used.

 Specifically for VPS Minecraft users, the game will automatically be updated when you open the MC launcher.
 So please do not skip or try to stop the update.
 You will be safe once the game is newly-launched.
-For more information, go over this article on the security vulnerability in Java edition.
+For more information, go over this article on the security vulnerability in the Java edition.

 We recommend at least the 1.18.1 version for your MC clients and when running your server.

-Even though your website hosting accounts on Hostinger’s servers are safe, massive scans are running on full Internet IP ranges.
+Even though your website hosting accounts on Hostinger’s servers are safe, massive scans are running on full internet IP ranges.
 They scan all websites across the world just to find vulnerable hosts.
 This traffic is obtrusive, and it may cause your website account to use more resources than needed and might even slow it down.

 We recommend enabling Cloudflare on your websites.
-Since Cloudflare has enabled specific WAF rules by default (on Free tier), all the malicious traffic from Log4j vulnerability scanners will be dropped.
+Since Cloudflare has enabled specific WAF rules by default (on the Free tier), all malicious traffic from Log4j vulnerability scanners will be dropped.

-We also recommend following the relevant news for a few weeks to ensure that a re-patch is not needed again.
+We also recommend following relevant news for a few weeks to ensure that a re-patch is not needed again.
 We already had new vulnerabilities patched for Log4j (CVE-2021-45046) after the initial bug (CVE-2021-44228) was found.
-As there is so much global focus on this Log4j library now, new ways to exploit it are being continuously located.
+As there is so much global focus on this Log4j library now, new ways to exploit it are being continuously identified.

-We can reminisce and learn from serious vulnerabilities such as Shellshock (Bash vulnerability) and Heartbleed (TLS vulnerability) which happened a few years ago when several re-patches were needed to secure the systems fully.
+We can reminisce and learn from serious vulnerabilities such as Shellshock (Bash vulnerability) and Heartbleed (TLS vulnerability), which happened a few years ago when several re-patches were needed to secure the systems fully.

-Let’s use this as an opportunity to support communities and foundations.
-So, hit that sponsor button more, and send some good karma.
+Let’s use this as an opportunity to support these communities and foundations.
+So, hit that sponsor button and send some good karma.
 From Hostinger’s side, we have contributed by donating to the Apache Software Foundation.